zytedata/zyte-autoextract/README.rst

     python -m autoextract urls.txt --shuffle --page-type articles --output res.jl

+Some requests can take a lot of time to complete, so processing may be fast initially, but will slow down towards the end, while we wait for the last slow requests to complete.
+If this is undesireable, it's possible to set a smaller client timeout value, e.g. ``--timeout 120`` would cancel requests after 2 minutes without retrying them, which can be a good compromise between quality and processing speed.

 Run ``python -m autoextract --help`` to get description of all supported options.